mwvgroup/pittgoogle-client/docs/source/for-developers/build-docs-sphinx.md

-# Build Documentation with Sphinx
+# Build documentation with Sphinx

 This page describes how to build documentation locally for testing.
 This is not always needed.